 To impart knowledge about functions and types of packages, packaging materials for fresh and processed food products, food containers, special methods of packaging specific foods, bar coding, package standards and regulations, performance evaluation and shelf-life evaluation.
 The objective to be restricted to the introductory level to understand the basic scope of food products, include packaging for food products, fresh and processed foods.

-Introduction to Food Packaging -status of packaging industry in World and in India, Definition of Packaging -Package, Packaging, Packing, Prediction of shelf life of packaged food products, Functions of food packaging.
+Introduction to Food Packaging -status of packaging industry in World and in India, Definition of Packaging - Package, Packaging, Packing, Functions of food packaging.

 Module II: Packaging Materials